May 15, 2019

 - Simplicity is everything.
 Greta uses short, direct and emotive statements.
 Greta does not mince her words – for example, she intentionally says “climate crisis” and not “climate change.”
 Other examples of her direct, thought-provoking language are below:

 - “Our house is on fire”

-- Our future was stolen from us every time you said that ‘the sky was the limit’, and that ‘you only live once’.
+- Our future was stolen from us every time you said that “the sky was the limit”, and that

 - Authenticity is essential.
 Greta has no corporate agenda and she doesn’t have to answer to shareholders.
 Her activism is authentic and mirrored by her personal actions.
 For example, she protests, she doesn’t eat meat, she doesn’t buy anything unless it’s absolutely necessary, she doesn’t fly, her home is solar powered, she only travels by bike or electric car, etc.